renatainacio/mywallet-front/README.md

 Try it out at: https://mywallet-alpha.vercel.app/

 # About
-This app allows users to register their income and expenses daily, making it easier to control their cashflow.
+This app allows users to register their income and expenses daily, making it easier to control their cash flow.

 # Features
 - Sign up